siconos/siconos/Front-End/doc/python/modules/Kernel/Simulation.rst

    simulation.insertNonSmoothProblem(lcp)

-At this stage, the simulation object does not know the relations we have defined for the dynamical systems.
-An initialization by the model needs to be done:
+At this stage, the simulation object does not know the interactions we have defined for the dynamical systems.
+An initialization phase remains to be done:

 .. testcode::

    bouncingBall.initialize(simulation)

-The simulation can now be executed by a loop:
+The simulation is now ready for execution.

+The simulation object provides methods in order to do the computation at each timestep:

+  - `simulation.hasNextEvent()` to check if some computation remains to be done.
+  - `simulation.computeOneStep()` to perform the computation a the current timestep.
+  - `simulation.nextStep()` to increment the current timestep.

+The following loop takes care of running the simulation:

 .. testcode::

-   while(simulation.hasNextEvent()):
+   while simulation.hasNextEvent():
        simulation.computeOneStep()

        # the current time is simulation.nextTime()